seece/modstash/README.md

 modstash is a website used to share tracked module music.
 It's written with Python 3 using CherryPy and Mako.
 It uses PostgreSQL as an persistence layer.

+## Setting up
+You can set up the PostgreSQL database with psql using the SQL from `createtables.sql`.

+You also need to setup the environment configuration by creating an `environment.conf` file to the `src/` directory.
+See `environment.conf.sample` for details.

+It's also possible to overwrite the database settings by editing the src/.env file.

 ## Tests

 You can run tests with